-A 3L born in Cuba and raised in Miami, Florida, Claudia received her undergraduate degree in Criminology, Law, and Philosophy from The University of Florida.
+A 3L born in Cuba and raised in Miami, Florida, Claudia received her undergraduate degree in Criminology, Law, and Philosophy from the University of Florida.
 After graduation, she plans to practice Commercial Litigation.
 As Vice President, she oversees the selection of Moot Court Board teams to external competitions.
-Prior to her election, Claudia served as on of the Judges Committee Co-Chair from 2016-2017.
-When not stressing about law school, she like to lift heavy weights, turn up the torque at flywheel, and spend time with her dog Rudy.
+Prior to her election, Claudia served as a Judges Committee Co-Chair from 2016-2017.
+When not stressing about law school, she likes to lift heavy weights, turn up the torque at flywheel, and spend time with her dog Rudy.

 Advocacy Program Administration